shubham932000/NetMaze-Explorer/README.md

 <br>
 <h1>PROJECT EXECUTION STEPS:</h1>
 <h2>1.
 Do the setup accordingly from template.json file</h2>
 <h2>2.
-Install the VPN client to have access to the of the server</h2>
+Install the VPN client to have access the of the server</h2>
 <h2>3.
 Connect to the VPN and open browser then type 10.0.0.4 </h2>